 Take your time and consider each statement carefully.
 List of emotions.
 The contrasting and categorisation of emotions describes how emotions are thought to relate to each other.

 Various recent proposals of such groupings are described in the following sections.
-Contrasting Basic Emotions The following table, based on a wide review of current theories, identifies and contrasts the fundamental emotions according to a set of definite criteria.
+Contrasting basic emotions The following table, based on a wide review of current theories, identifies and contrasts the fundamental emotions according to a set of definite criteria.
 Trends Watch.
 Chart of Enneagram Types.
 Expanding the Science and Practice of Gratitude.
 For too long, we’ve taken gratitude for granted.

 Yes, “thank you” is an essential, everyday part of family dinners, trips to the store, business deals, and political negotiations.
 That might be why so many people have dismissed gratitude as simple, obvious, and unworthy of serious attention.
 But that’s starting to change.
 Recently scientists have begun to chart a course of research aimed at understanding gratitude and the circumstances in which it flourishes or diminishes.
 They’re finding that people who practice gratitude consistently report a host of benefits: Stronger immune systems and lower blood pressure;Higher levels of positive emotions;More joy, optimism, and happiness;Acting with more generosity and compassion;Feeling less lonely and isolated.

 Each study has a clear "take home" message, offering the reader an insight or a simple strategy they can use to reach their goals , strengthen their relationships, make better decisions, or become happier.
 If you extract the wisdom from these ten studies and apply them in your own life, 2011 just might be a very good year.
 1) How to Break Bad Habits If you are trying to stop smoking , swearing, or chewing your nails, you have probably tried the strategy of distracting yourself - taking your mind off whatever it is you are trying not to do - to break the habit.

 Psychology/Personality.
 Personality Traits List.
 Personality Traits List In the field of psychology, there are five main dimensions of a personality that is used to describe a personality type.

 These five main dimensions are known as the Big Five factors or Five Factor Model.
 These main dimensions have been arrived at by empirical, data driven research.
 Though the initial model was proposed and advanced by Raymon Cristal and Ernest Tupes in 1961, it was only in 1990s that the refined five factor model was advanced by J M Digman.
 These five main domains cover most of the personality traits and are assumed to represent the basic structure behind all personality types.
+Openness: This is characterized by general appreciation for adventure, art, imagination, curiosity, unusual ideas and a variety of experiences.
+Conscientiousness: Individuals who display this trait are dutiful, self disciplined and they aim for achievement.
 Links to hundreds of Psychology studies running on the internet.
 'Mind reading' brain scans reveal secrets of human vision.

 All three panelists suffer from mental illnesses themselves.
 Kay Redfield Jamison, a clinical psychologist and professor at Johns Hopkins University School of Medicine, said the findings of some 20 or 30 scientific studies endorse the notion of the "tortured genius. " Bipolar disorder entails dramatic mood swings between extreme happiness (known as "mania") and severe depression.
 Personality types.
 MSNBC - How to Think About the Mind.
 How to Think About the MindNeuroscience shows that the 'soul' is the activity of the brain Sept.
 27 issue - Every evening our eyes tell us that the sun sets, while we know that, in fact, the Earth is turning us away from it.

 Astronomy taught us centuries ago that common sense is not a reliable guide to reality.
 Today it is neuroscience that is forcing us to readjust our intuitions.
 People naturally believe in the Ghost in the Machine: that we have bodies made of matter and spirits made of an ethereal something.
 Yes, people acknowledge that the brain is involved in mental life.
+Modern neuroscience has shown that there is no user.
+This resistance is not surprising.
 Creative Thought Processes.
-How the Mind Works.
-Intelligence Forms.
-This is (not) psychology.
-Character & structures.

 "Waste clearance is of central importance to every organ, and there have been long-standing questions about how the brain gets rid of its waste," said Maiken Nedergaard, M.D., D.M.Sc., senior author of the paper and co-director of the University's Center for Translational Neuromedicine.
 "This work shows that the brain is cleansing itself in a more organized way and on a much larger scale than has been realized previously.
+"It's a hydraulic system," said Nedergaard.
 Neural balls and strikes: Where categories live in the brain.
 Public release date: 15-Jan-2012 [ Print | E-mail Share ] [ Close Window ] Contact: Robert Mitchumrobert.email@example.com 773-484-9890University of Chicago Medical Center Hundreds of times during a baseball game, the home plate umpire must instantaneously categorize a fast-moving pitch as a ball or a strike.

 In new research from the University of Chicago, scientists have pinpointed an area in the brain where these kinds of visual categories are encoded.
 While monkeys played a computer game in which they had to quickly determine the category of a moving visual stimulus, neural recordings revealed brain activity that encoded those categories.
 6 Insane Things Science Can Predict About You at Infancy. #3.
 Smaller Babies Do Worse on Exams Getty Want to know whether it's worth it to put money aside for your baby's college education?
 The Eight Basic Scripts.
 How walking through a doorway increases forgetting.
 PsyArt: An Online Journal for the Psychological Study of the Arts.
 Neurology.
 The Whole Brain Atlas.

 Helen Fisher: The brain in love.
 Brain Atlas - Introduction.
 Brain from top to bottom.
 Critical Thinking.
 How to Trick Your Brain for Happiness.
 This month, we feature videos of a Greater Good presentation by Rick Hanson, the best-selling author and trailblazing psychologist.
 Controlling Computers with Your Mind - NIH Research Matters.